May 2018 – Selecting Heatsinks Efficiently

 5) Fin geometry is the next point to consider.
 Rectangular fins are usually used for force convection and conical fin shapes are mainly used for free convection.
 The difference between the two is that with conical fins a flow resistance arises and air velocity at the bottom of the fins which is why it should be clarified if possible air flows or fans are required for the application.
 If fans are required, it is often recommended that the engineer uses rectangular fins.

-Efficient heatsinks are an essential component of any power semiconductor system and GD Rectifiers have a wide range of extruded aluminium heatsinks available from stock.
+Efficient heatsinks are an essential component of any power semiconductor system and at GD Rectifiers, we have a wide range of extruded aluminium heatsinks available from stock.

-GD Rectifiers is one of the UK’s leading heatsink manufacturers, they can provide standard heatsinks from over 160 profiles in stock or customised heatsinks bespoke to their customers.
+GD Rectifiers is one of the UK’s leading heatsink manufacturers, we can provide standard heatsinks from over 160 profiles in stock or customised heatsinks.

 Discover our complete heatsink range today:

 We offer a wide range of aluminium heatsinks, heatsink accessories and heatsink assemblies.
 We are your one-stop shop for thermal management solutions.